caxperts/AppControls/wiki/Security.md

-IgnoreCertificateErrors=Are certificates ignored (default false) StorageEnabled=Are cookies and localstorage saved (default true; blocked on BBV) RemoteDebugging=Can you use remote debugging to debug the appcontrol (default false; blocked on BBV) WindowsCachePath=Redirect the cookie and localstorage path
+IgnoreCertificateErrors=Are certificates ignored (default false) StorageEnabled=Are cookies and localstorage saved (default true; blocked on BBV) RemoteDebugging=Can you use remote debugging to debug the appcontrol (default false; blocked on BBV) RemoteDebuggingPort=Can specify which port to use on windows for debugging (default 8080) WindowsCachePath=Redirect the cookie and localstorage path (Currently ignored by UPV)
 ```

 ## Example appcontrols.json